 Agile was first launched in 2001.
 Agile is a different methodology of software development that comprises various approaches under which requirements and solutions evolve through the collaborative effort of team collaboration, continual planning, and continual learning.
-Implementing Agile enables teams to deliver the product faster with enhanced quality and predictability, and flexibility to respond to change.
+Implementing Agile enables teams to deliver the product faster with enhanced quality, predictability, and flexibility to respond to change.

 What is Agile Development?

-Before understanding why Agile is so popular, we should understand what is Agile and how it is different from the Waterfall methodology.
+Before understanding why Agile is so popular, we should understand what Agile is and how it is different from the Waterfall methodology.

 Agile was first launched with four major principles to produce better results:

 - Individual interactions over processes and tools